 Shower hardware: I might be slightly embarrassed by this splurge- the hubs never asks for much or care what we put in our house so he made one request.
 Shower head with a speaker….I thought it was cool too.
 So I contacted customer service and asked them for a discount- boom the lady on chat gave me 15% off.
 It was the best customer service and this was after she answered 100 questions.

 I hope this helps you with your next remodel.
-Please leave any questions you have.

 If you want inspiration on a kitchen remodel, see how Carley remodeled hers here.